dbt-labs/docs.getdbt.com/website/docs/guides/migration/sl-migration.md

 **Migration guide for Hex**

-1. Setup a new connection for the semantic layer for your account .
+1. Setup a new connection for the semantic layer for your account.
 Note your old connection will still work.
 The following Loom video guides you in setting up your Semantic Layer with Hex:

 <LoomVideo id="752e85aabfbf4fa585008a5598f3517a"/>

-2. Re-create the dashboards/reports that we’re using the legacy dbt Semantic Layer.
+2. Re-create the dashboards/reports that you’re using the legacy dbt Semantic Layer.

 NOTE: You will need to update your connection to your production environment once you merge your changes to main.
-Currently this connection will be pointing at the semantic layer migration environment
+Currently, this connection will be pointing at the semantic layer migration environment

 **Migration guide for Mode**

 1. Setup a new connection for the semantic layer for your account.
 Follow [Mode's docs to setup your connect](https://mode.com/help/articles/supported-databases/#dbt-semantic-layer).

-2. Re-create the dashboards/reports that we’re using the legacy semantic layer.
+2. Re-create the dashboards/reports that you’re using in the legacy semantic layer.

-### Step 5: Merge your metrics migration branch to main, and upgrade your production environment to 1.6.
+## Step 5: Merge your metrics migration branch to main, and upgrade your production environment to 1.6.

 1. Upgrade your production environment to 1.6.
 Note the old metrics definitions are no longer valid so your dbt jobs will not pass.
 2. Merge your updated metrics definitions to main. **At this point the legacy semantic layer will no longer work.**